CYBAVO/sofa_mock_server/README.md

 ##### [Back to top](#table-of-contents)

 <a name="query-withdrawal-transaction-state"></a>
-### Query Withdrawal Transaction State
+### Query Latest Withdrawal Transaction State

-Check the withdrawal transaction state of certain order ID.
+Check the latest withdrawal transaction state of certain order ID.

 > The order ID is used in the [withdraw assets](#withdraw) API.